 Key Skills for Hybrid Jobs

-Burning Glass has analyzed a database of nearly one billion past and current job ads and deduced that one in four jobs show signs of hybridization, and one in eight positions are highly hybridized, encompassing more than 250 occupations.
+Burning Glass has analyzed a database of nearly 1 billion past and current job ads and deduced that one-in-four jobs show signs of hybridization, and one-in-eight positions are highly hybridized, encompassing more than 250 occupations.
 Burning Glass reports that the skills that drive hybridization fall into five key areas.
 Some are new skills and others are traditional skills being applied in new ways:

 - Big data and analytics